 Hath not a Jew eyes? hath not a Jew hands, organs, dimensions, senses, affections, passions? fed with the same food, hurt with the same weapons, subject to the same diseases, healed by the same means, warmed and cooled by the same winter and summer, as a Christian is?

 If you prick us, do we not bleed? if you tickle us, do we not laugh? if you poison us, do we not die? and if you wrong us, shall we not revenge?
 If we are like you in the rest, we will resemble you in that.

-Jane of Homestuck gives a rage-filled "The Reason You Suck" Speech to Jake after Jake calls her up on her birthday (which he forgot and makes lame excuses for) to ramble one-sidedly about how the boy he hooked up with instead of her is self-absorbed and kind of smothers him without letting him ever get in a word edgewise.
+- Jane gives a rage-filled "The Reason You Suck" Speech to Jake after Jake calls her up on her birthday (which he forgot and makes lame excuses for) to ramble one-sidedly about how the boy he hooked up with instead of her is self-absorbed and kind of smothers him without letting him ever get in a word edgewise.
 Which is exactly what Jake does to Jane in between neglecting her for weeks on end when they're two of the last four humans alive.
 And then he misinterprets her frustrated almost confession of having had feelings for him as feelings for Dirk.

-Happens with Dirk as well.
+- Happens with Dirk as well.
 "You act like I don't have feelings, like I'm some kind of robot.
-Well you're wrong, I do."
+Well, you're wrong, I do."

 - Dirk's Auto-Responder, an AI based on a scan of his brain, gets tired of Jake treating him like he's just a computer program and bluntly tells him "I do have feelings.
 And you're shitting on them.
 It sucks."
 Later, when Dirk almost destroys him in a moment of displaced self-loathing, he drops the emotionless AI facade he had adopted to admit that he's scared of dying.